ferrumnet/staking/README.md

 **To Add deployed contract to staking group**

-- from admin dashboard [localhost:port/admin/], click on `stakings` cards.
+- from admin dashboard [localhost:port/admin/], click on `stakings` card.

-- search for group info from search bar (use `frm` group if no custom group is setup)
+- search for group info from search bar ,ensure to select group info associated with staking token in contract (e.g use `frm (for frm test token on bsc) or velas_group_info (for afrm on velas network)` group if no custom group is setup)

 - click on preferred groupinfo from search results.